loot/loot/README.md

 LOOT is a plugin load order optimiser for TES IV: Oblivion, TES V: Skyrim, Fallout 3 and Fallout: New Vegas.
 It is designed to assist mod users in avoiding detrimental conflicts, by automatically calculating a load order that satisfies all plugin dependencies and maximises each plugin's impact on the user's game.

 LOOT also provides some load order error checking, including checks for requirements, incompatibilities and cyclic dependencies.
-In addition, it provides a large number of plugin-specific usage notes, bug wawrnings and Bash Tag suggestions.
+In addition, it provides a large number of plugin-specific usage notes, bug warnings and Bash Tag suggestions.

 Although LOOT is able to calculate the correct load order positions for the vast majority of mods without any user input, some plugins are designed to load at certain positions in a load order, and LOOT may be unable to determine this from the plugins themselves.
 As such, LOOT provides a mechanism for supplying additional plugin metadata so that it may sort them correctly.